Search

 Award categories & Criteria:

-The Wainwright Prize for Nature Writing – recognises narrative-driven titles that reveal and celebrate all aspects of nature and the global outdoors.
+The Wainwright Prize for Nature Writing – recognises titles that reveal and celebrate all aspects of nature and the global outdoors.

-The Wainwright Prize for Writing on Conservation – recognises narrative-driven titles that make the case for nature conservation or tackling climate change.
+The Wainwright Prize for Writing on Conservation – recognises titles that make the case for nature conservation or tackling climate change.

 The Wainwright Prize for Children – recognises titles in children’s publishing that emphasise the importance of inspiring young people to engage with nature and the outdoors or understanding the need for conservation or tackling climate change.
 The book could be illustrated, fiction or non-fiction and for children of any age.